 This course is about connecting with your horses in an entirely different way.
 Understand what they are clearly trying to communicate to you.
 Giving horses a chance to do their 'horse job' they are born to do.

-Horses can magnify an individual’s problem immediately and provide a skilled facilitator with an opportunity to identify an individual’s character.
+Horses can magnify an individual’s problem immediately and provide a skilled facilitator with an opportunity to identify an individual’s character and their communication style.
 Horses don’t overthink a participant’s motive but horses do challenge their behaviour and leadership.

 Why do we work with a prey animal VS a predator animal?

 Equine-Assisted Learning programs are a powerful journey of learning and understanding for those who participate.
 Horses in this program are effective teaching tools; immediately responding to what participants do, trained facilitators look for "teachable moments" that horses identify.
 Quite simply, the horse does the teaching; facilitators are there to offer explanation and provide guidance as they work through the solution.

-The single most asked question is, why are horses used?
+The single most asked question is, why do we work with horses?
 To understand how this process works we must first realize how horses learn and understand the laws of survival.
 In a horse’s world, the rules are clear, easy to understand and dealt with swiftly when challenged.

 Nature provides them with instincts and senses that are very astute.
 For their mere survival, a wild horse must be aware of their surroundings and quick to react.
 Horses are tough and steadfast dance partners; they don’t judge, but they don’t forget.
-They don’t let you cheat and their feed back is honest.
+They can read people hiding behind a facade and their feed back is honest.
 Dr Phil may have paraphrased "how’s that working for you" but horses have been asking since the beginning of time.

 The horse is known as "the teller of truth" who desires to "do the right thing".
 It is believed that a horse's spirit will lead individuals in the "right direction" and will assist them in understanding their place in the circle of life.